How to get the most out of Music Lessons.

 5.)
 At some point, your child may want to quit which is normal.
 Music lessons can go through difficult stages.
 Discontinuing lessons may seem to be the solution.
 However, children who quit rarely return to lessons.
 Adults who quit too early as children wish their parents had made them continue.
 We have never heard a parent say, "I'm glad my parents let me quit."

-It is often those children who are the ones that take lessons with us as adults.
+Those children are often the ones who take lessons with us as adults.
 If the subject of quitting comes up, we recommend that you be the decision maker.
 A child is not capable of seeing ahead and realizing the value of a music education.
 We make all kinds of decisions that we know are best for our children.